 Non-invasive ventilation (NIV) is well established in the management of ventilatory failure caused by extrapulmonary restrictive conditions and exacerbations of COPD.
-Hypercapnic respiratory failure developing during an acute asthmatic $|{a}$ attack is an indication for urgent ICU admission.
-It is unlikely that NIV would replace intubation in these very unstable patients but it has been suggested that this treatment can be used safely and effectively.627
+Hypercapnic respiratory failure developing during an acute asthmatic attack is an indication for urgent ICU admission.
+It is unlikely that NIV would replace intubation in these very unstable patients but it has been suggested that this treatment can be used safely and effectively.

 Evidence to support the use of NIV in adults is limited and inconclusive.
-A Cochrane review found only one trial of NIV, with 30 patients, which showed improvement in hospitalisation rates, discharge from emergency departments $\left| \begin{smallmatrix} 1^{++} \\ \cdot \end{smallmatrix} \right|$ and lung function.628 Two further small studies suggest that NIV may be safe and $\frac{1}{2}$ feasible in treating patients with severe asthma exacerbations but provide little evidence of benefit compared with standard care.629,630
+A Cochrane review found only one trial on NIV, with 30 patients, which showed improvement in hospitalisation rates, discharge from emergency departments and lung function.
+Two further small studies suggest that NIV may be safe and feasible in treating patients with severe asthma exacerbations but provide little evidence of benefit compared with standard care.
+29, 630

-Larger RCTs are needed to determine the role of NIV in treating patients with acute asthma.628 Future trials should include measurable clinical outcomes such as respiratory parameters, physiological variables and blood gases.
+Larger RCTs are needed to determine the role of NIV in treating patients with acute asthma.
+628 Future trials should include measurable clinical outcomes such as respiratory parameters, physiological variables and blood gases.